 Led by the Museums of the Universities of St Andrews, POP and the Scottish Oceans Institute collaborated to develop this exciting and ambitious new exhibition.
 Running from October 2021 to January 2022, the physical exhibition (Wardlaw Museum, St Andrews) and parallel online content is a contribution to the public conversation around the CoP26 conference’s pivotal climate change negotiations.

-Not only does this exhibition aim to stimulate conversation and positive change, but also to break new ground on the role and approach of museums in stimulating positive transformations in our society and culture.
-To this end, we are also pulling in additional expertise in the form of Adam Corner (climate change communicator) and Steve Slack (interpretation and evaluation consultant).
+Not only did this exhibition aim to stimulate conversation and positive change, but also to break new ground on the role and approach of museums in stimulating positive transformations in our society and culture.
+To this end, we recruited additional expertise in the form of Adam Corner (climate change communicator) and Steve Slack (interpretation and evaluation consultant).

 Read our blog on the University of St Andrews Museum page, titled “Why the ocean?”: https://museumblog.wp.st-andrews.ac.uk/2021/10/18/dive-in-why-the-ocean/ [Published October 2021]

 Check out the podcast from the University of St Andrews Museum Team “Curiosity Conversations” Featuring Hannah Ladd-Jones and Chris Leakey.
 Listen here: https://www.listennotes.com/podcasts/the-curiosity/dr-chris-leakey-and-hannah-x_lUaBG40h2/ [Released March 2021].